jototland/stackedit_workspace/statistikknotater/bayesian.md

 $$ \lim_{|t|\to\infty} BF[H_1:H_2] = (\frac{n_0}{n+n_0})^{\frac{n-1}{2}} $$

-That is, even with infinitely large difference between the mean of the observed data, and the prior mean
+That is, even with infinitely large difference between the mean of the observed data, and the prior mean, the Bayes factor doesn't go to zero, but towards a constant.

 Conclusion: don't use a normal prior, use a Cauchy prior.